-Analysis: Seahawks’ 2018 season might also help determine Seattle futures of Pete Carroll and Russell Wilson
+Analysis: Seahawks’ 2018 season will have tremendous bearing on Pete Carroll and Russell Wilson’s futures in Seattle

 - King County Council approves $135 million in taxpayer funds for Mariners ballpark

-It’s sort of hard to imagine the Seahawks not wanting to do just about whatever it would take to keep Wilson, who in six years has proven himself as one of the best quarterbacks in the NFL, maybe the hardest thing to find in all of professional sports other than a transformational NBA player on the scale of a LeBron or a Stephen or a KD.
+It’s difficult to imagine the Seahawks not wanting to do just about whatever it would take to keep Wilson, who in six years has proved himself as one of the best quarterbacks in the NFL — maybe the hardest thing to find in all of professional sports other than a transformational NBA player on the scale of a LeBron James, a Stephen Curry or a Kevin Durant.

-And it’s hard to envision Carroll — the most successful coach in team history — not being allowed to essentially call his own shot on how his Seattle tenure ends, whenever that day comes.
+It’s also hard to envision Carroll — the most successful coach in Seahawks history — not being allowed to essentially call his own shots on how his Seattle tenure ends, whenever that day comes.

 But after an offseason of the most significant coaching and player turnover since Carroll’s first few years, the long-term direction of the franchise looks as unclear as at any time since Wilson arrived in 2012.

-The firings of his top three assistants were perceived by many as Carroll betting on himself, taking even more control to reshape the team’s schemes and philosophies how he wants them — particularly in reviving the running game on offense.
+Many perceived Carroll’s firing of his top three assistants as the coach betting on himself, taking even more control to reshape the team’s schemes and philosophies how he wants them — particularly in reviving the running game on offense.

-And while some of the major personnel moves were forced on the Seahawks — such as the injury retirements of Cliff Avril and Kam Chancellor — others, such as the release of Richard Sherman and the trade of Michael Bennett, were undoubtedly attempts by Carroll to reconfigure the culture of the locker room (recall Sherman’s comments about Carroll’s message having grown stale).
+And while some of the major personnel moves were forced on the Seahawks — such as the injury retirements of Cliff Avril and Kam Chancellor — others, such as the release of Richard Sherman and the trade of Michael Bennett, were undoubtedly attempts by Carroll to reconfigure the culture of the locker room.
+(Recall Sherman’s comments about Carroll’s message having grown stale).

 Can Carroll again mold a winning team out of a roster that now includes just five players left from the Super Bowl winners?